-Lots of people assume that making a Last Will and Testament is something that only needs to be done in the later stages of life.
-Some may not ever consider writing a Will at all.
+It’s not unusual to assume that making a Last Will and Testament is something that only needs to be done in the later stages of life.
+Some people may not ever consider writing a Will at all.

 However, a Will is vitally important to help you ensure your legacy in the event of your passing, safeguarding your property and assets and making sure that your loved ones are properly cared for – including your children, spouse or civil partner, and other immediate relatives.
 For these reasons alone, it’s worth making Will sooner rather than later.